al5ina5/textbase/README.md

 ## textbase.js is a static site generator for `developers` to build near perfect static website _painlessly fast_.

-textbase.js makes it easy to generate websites.
+Turn your content, words, and ideas into a website.
 Even a 👶🏼 could do it.

 ```
 npm install -g textbase